TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlmanagedinstance/problemscopingques-sqlmi-perf-query-tuning.md

             "id": "query_characteristics",
             "order": 20,
             "controlType": "dropdown",
-            "displayLabel": "Which type resembles the characteristics of the queries.", "watermarkText": "Choose an option",
+            "displayLabel": "Which type resembles the characteristics of the queries?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {